 Yes!
 If you or your team do translate the challenges into other languages, we encourage you to share the translation with us.

 Can teams work on more than one challenge?

 Participants and teams are encouraged to focus on one project and one solution, as the hackathon only lasts one weekend!
 If your team feels that your solution is relevant to multiple challenges, please choose the challenge that is most aligned with your project.

 Is it possible for a team to come up with their own project, or is it mandatory to pick one of the challenges?

 To be eligible for Global Judging and awards, teams must respond to one of the given challenges.

 However, you will have the option to “Invent your challenge” and create a solution of your choosing.
 While projects in this category are wonderful, please note that they will not be eligible for global judging or awards from NASA.

-Before the hackathon begins, we will post a detailed Project Submission Guide on the Space Apps resources page and on your user dashboard.
+See the Project Submission Guide on the Space Apps resources page for complete details.

 How are projects/solutions submitted?

 Every team (whether you are working individually or with teammates) will need to create a project page on spaceappschallenge.org to describe their work.
 All teams will be answering the same set of questions in relation to their project.